-Throughout this COVID-19 pandemic the use of our webcam has increased exponentially.
+Throughout the COVID-19 pandemic, the use of our webcam has increased exponentially.
 What was once just a fun add-on for a laptop or an accessory for a desktop is now a necessity.
-While the feeds are a massive improvement from the early days on dial up and DSL internet, there is always room for improvement.
+While the feeds are a massive improvement from the early days of dial-up and DSL internet, there is always room for improvement.
 While your internet connection is probably enough to get the job done one issue is with the camera itself.

-If you’re a hobby photographer you probably know that sensor size, quality, and the ability to adjust the settings of your camera is everything.
-For a webcam this is no different.
-A build in webcam for a laptop is a tiny mirrorless sensor camera which has a fixed aperture.
-The only things that can be adjusted, and this is usually done automatically, is the shutter speed and ISO.
+If you’re a hobby photographer you probably know that sensor size, quality, and the ability to adjust the settings of your camera are everything.
+For a webcam, this is no different.
+A built-in webcam for a laptop is a tiny mirrorless sensor camera that has a fixed aperture.
+The only things that can be adjusted, and this is usually done automatically, are the shutter speed and ISO.
 You will notice it making adjustments for example when you first start the camera for a webinar.
 It generally starts as a darker image and then brightens up.
 If you sit in a room with variable lighting, such as a room with many windows, you will notice the image adjusts to your lighting as the lighting changes.
-To help your built in camera give the best possible image sit in a room with good lighting so the camera can use the lowest ISO setting possible.
+To help your built-in camera give the best possible image sit in a room with good lighting so the camera can use the lowest ISO setting possible.
 High ISO is what produces that grainy look you see when people are in dark rooms.
-The shutter speed will also be a little faster to compensate for any movement so your viewers get a much smoother, sharper and clearer image of you.
+The shutter speed will also be a little faster to compensate for any movement so your viewers get a much smoother, sharper, and clearer image of you.

-Lastly check your settings in your video conferencing service.
-Some offer HD plans which have more bandwidth that their standard plan.
+Lastly, check your settings in your video conferencing service.
+Some offer HD plans which have more bandwidth than their standard plan.
 More bandwidth means more data from that camera can be transferred through the service.
-So if you’re using a higher quality webcam or broadcasting from say a full frame camera you can get that nice sharp high definition look you’re looking for.
+So if you’re using a higher quality webcam or broadcasting from say a full-frame camera you can get that nice sharp high definition look you’re looking for.